 Lungworm (although mainly found in donkeys)

 You should carry out a saliva test for tapeworms and an FEC (Faecal Egg Count) for roundworms from September- October.
+Same horse wormer for winter of course.
 Exposure to tapeworm is far higher during long periods of grazing and is generally recommended every six months if your horse tests positive to tapeworm treat with a double dose of pyrantel or praziquantel based wormer.

 Pyrantel-based wormers effectively control and remove mature infections of large strongyles, small strongyles, pinworms, and large roundworms.